 Methods to restore files encrypted by Rapid extension

 Workaround 1: Use file recovery software

-It’s important to know that the .rapid ransomware creates copies of your files and encrypts them.
+It’s important to know that the Rapid extension creates copies of your files and encrypts them.
 In the meanwhile, the original files get deleted.
 There are applications out there that can restore the removed data.
-You can utilize tools like Data Recovery Pro for this purpose.
-The newest version of the ransomware under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.
+You can utilize tools like Stellar Data Recovery for this purpose.
+The newest version of the extension under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.

 Workaround 2: Make use of backups

 First and foremost, this is a great way of recovering your files.
 It’s only applicable, though, if you have been backing up the information stored on your machine.
 If so, do not fail to benefit from your forethought.

 Workaround 3: Use Shadow Volume Copies

 In case you didn’t know, the operating system creates so-called Shadow Volume Copies of every file as long as System Restore is activated on the computer.
 As restore points are created at specified intervals, snapshots of files as they appear at that moment are generated as well.
 Be advised this method does not ensure the recovery of the latest versions of your files.
 It’s certainly worth a shot though.
 This workflow is doable in two ways: manually and through the use of an automatic solution.
 Let’s first take a look at the manual process.

 The Windows OS provides a built-in option of recovering previous versions of files.
 It can also be applied to folders.
 Just right-click on a file or folder, select Properties and hit the tab named Previous Versions.
 Within the versions area, you will see the list of backed up copies of the file / folder, with the respective time and date indication.
 Select the latest entry and click Copy if you wish to restore the object to a new location that you can specify.
 If you click the Restore button, the item will be restored to its original location.